GoldsteinE/gh-blog/frameworking/README.md

   [spacers]: https://www.printables.com/model/804797-framework-laptop-16-trackpad-spacer

 * **The connectivity issues**: sometimes ports randomly disappear until reboot.
-I’m not the only one having this issue, [other people][flaky] have reported port flakiness, especially with ports 5 and 6.
+I’m not the only one having this issue, other peopleflaky [have reported port flakiness][flaky], especially with ports 5 and 6.
 I’m not sure how often does this happen.

   [flaky]: https://community.frame.work/t/some-expansion-ports-are-flaky/55249